 Skip to main content

-Clear coat (often referred to as one word, clearcoat) is an effect that simulates thin, often glossy layers on the outer surface of a material.
+Clear Coat (often referred to as one word, clearcoat) is an effect that simulates thin, often glossy layers on the outer surface of a material.
 It can be used to create the appearance of materials like automotive paint, lacquered wood, carbon fiber composite, and many others.

-ClearCoat Strength
+ClearCoat Visibility

 • Type: Float, Range: 0.0 - 1.0